Hybrid quantum-classical unsupervised data clustering based on the self-organizing feature map: Acknowledgments

 \section{Acknowledgments}

-The work is supported by the RFBR-NSFC collaborative program (Grant No. 18-57-53007) and the State assignment (N. AAAA-A19-119071190017-7).
-I.D.L. acknowledges support from the Russian Foundation for Basic Research, grant No.19-32-80004 and support from the Foundation for the Advancement of Theoretical Physics and Mathematics “BASIS” No.19-1-5-130-1.
-T.B. is supported by the Shanghai Research Challenge Fund; New York University Global Seed Grants for Collaborative Research; National Natural Science Foundation of China (61571301, D1210036A); the NSFC Research Fund for International Young Scientists (11650110425, 11850410426); NYU-ECNU Institute of Physics at NYU Shanghai; the Science and Technology Commission of Shanghai Municipality (17ZR1443600); the China Science and Technology Exchange Center (NGA-16-001); and the NSFC-RFBR Collaborative grant (81811530112).
+The work was partly supported by the Russian Science Foundation (grant no 23-21-00507) and partly performed as a part of a state task, State Registration No. 124013000760-0.
+T.B. is supported by the National Natural Science Foundation of China (62071301); NYU-ECNU Institute of Physics at NYU Shanghai; Shanghai Frontiers Science Center of Artificial Intelligence and Deep Learning; the Joint Physics Research Institute Challenge Grant; the Science and Technology Commission of Shanghai Municipality (19XD1423000,22ZR1444600); the NYU Shanghai Boost Fund; the China Foreign Experts Program (G2021013002L); the NYU Shanghai Major-Grants Seed Fund; Tamkeen under the NYU Abu Dhabi Research Institute grant CG008; and the SMEC Scientific Research Innovation Project (2023ZKZD55).